What Does it Take to Be a Retail Sales Supervisor?

 Featured schools near , edit

-What a Retail Sales Supervisor Should Know
+Things a Retail Sales Supervisor Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.